 A stock option gives the holder the right to purchase a predetermined number of shares of a company, at a fixed price (the strike price), on or before a fixed date (the expiration date).
 To be given this right, the holder must normally pay something (the premium).
 However, when the stock options are given to the employees of a company as compensation for the services rendered, they are normally given for free.
+The employee stock options tax in Spain is quite complex, but is a key consideration to be considered when implementing a stock options plan.
 The concession of stock options of a company to its employees to retain them and increase their loyalty is still not very common is Spain.

 The concession by a company of options on its own shares to their employees for no consideration is not a taxable event unless the options are freely transferable, which is very rare.
 Therefore, in most cases the taxation is deferred until the time when the option is exercised, and the shares acquired.
 Then, the taxable income is the difference between the market value of the shares on the expiration date and the amount paid by the employee (the strike price).
 This amount is included as employment income in the Personal Income Tax of the employee as compensation in kind.

 Once acquired, the subsequent sale of the shares would trigger a capital gain (loss), for the difference between the market price of the shares the date of acquisition and the sale price.
 This capital gain or loss would be included in the savings baskets and taxed at the reduced rates applicable to savings.
 However, in case of loss, it could not be offset against other ordinary income.

 An employee is given an option to buy 100 shares of the company at 10 EUR each in two years’ time if he remains employed.
 The day of expiration of the option, the shares are valued at 17 EUR.
 The employee exercises the option and pays the strike price for each share (10 €), thus 1,000 EUR to buy the 100 shares (10 EUR * 100).
 Six months after the acquisition, the employee sales the all the shares for 19 EUR.